 - Use a paper trimmer to cut the names out.

 - Adhere the ribbon to the back of each of the white cards, glue them to kraft colored cardstock, and then use a paper trimmer to cut them out again.

 - Put the cards in the paperclips, and have fun setting the table!

 My oldest daughter loves to help me with the table settings, and it was her idea to fan the napkins out and place them in the glasses.
-I had another idea, but was unhappy with how it turned out, and I really loved what Bria came up with.
+I had another idea, but was unhappy with how it turned out, and I really loved what she came up with.
 She told me that if I put it on the blog, I had to credit her with the napkins!